Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

+## Version 14
+### Version 0.14.0
+- Create initial spawner prefab for more efficient stage building, particularly involving spawning enemies
+- Spawned objects should not overlap
+- Spawned objects should remain within the bounds defined in the spawner prefab
+- If a spawned object collides 10 times during placement, the spawned object will not be spawned (not enough room inferred)

 ## Version 13
 ### Version 0.13.6
 - Added an option to change the volume of the music in the pause menu